 Through an exciting range of products such as cushions, bags, hats, toys and games, pupils learn to:

-• Work with computers, modern machines, tools and materials to produce
+- Work with computers, modern machines, tools and materials to produce quality products.

 The main aim is to enable students, through varying degrees of support and differentiation, to have fun while learning and producing products they’re really proud of.

-The Textiles Technology room is equipped with six modern general purpose sewing machines, two computerised embroidery machines, two overlockers, a sublimation printer and a heat press for printing fabrics.
+The Textiles Technology room is equipped with twelve modern general purpose sewing machines, two computerised embroidery machines, two overlockers, a sublimation printer and a heat press for printing fabrics.

 “Design and Technology is about making things that people want and that work well.
 Creating these things is hugely exciting: it is an inventive fun activity.”